Interface in C#

 Explicit Interface Implementation in C#

-When each interface method is implemented separately under the child class by providing the method name along with the interface name then it is called Explicit Interface Implementation.
-But in this case, while calling the method we should compulsorily use the interface reference that is created using the object of a class or typecast the object to the appropriate interface type.
+When each interface method is implemented separately under the child class by providing the method name and the interface name, it is called Explicit Interface Implementation.
+But in this case, while calling the method, we should compulsorily use the interface reference created using the object of a class or typecast the object to the appropriate interface type.

-You can also implement an interface in another way without using the public access modifier.
-In this case, we need to specify the interface name before the method name using the dot operator as shown in the below code.
+You can also implement an interface another way without using the public access modifier.
+In this case, we need to specify the interface name before the method name using the dot operator, as shown in the below code.
 This is called Explicit Implementation of Interface Methods.

 Explicit Interface Implementation in C#

-As you can see in the above code, the Add method is implemented using public access specifier and the Sub is implemented using the interface name.
-The Sub method belongs to Interface2 and hence we prefix the Sub method with Interface2 followed by the dot operator.
-Here, if you want to implement Add method in an explicit manner then you need to prefix the Add method with Interface1 as the Add method belongs to Interface1.
+As you can see in the above code, the Add method is implemented using the public access specifier, and the Sub is implemented using the interface name.
+The Sub method belongs to Interface2, and hence, we prefix the Sub method with Interface2, followed by the dot operator.
+If you want to implement the Add method explicitly, you need to prefix the Add method with Interface1, as the Add method belongs to Interface1.

-In this case when we use the Interface name while implementing the interface method then we don’t require to use the public access specifier anymore.
-The reason is that it is very clear that interface members are public and hence we don’t require to use the public access specifier.
+In this case, when we use the Interface name while implementing the interface method, we no longer need to use the public access specifier.
+The reason is that it is very clear that interface members are public, and hence, we aren’t required to use the public access specifier.
 So, these are the two ways of implementing interface members in C#.

-Now, if the method is implemented using the public access specifier, then you can create the object and call them directly.
-But if the method is implemented using the interface name, then while calling the method we need to typecast the object to the interface type or you can create an interface reference and call the method.
-So, in our case, we call Add method directly using obj1 but while calling the Sub method we need to typecase the obj1 to Interface2 type as this is an instance of ImplementationClass or you can call directly using reference variable obj2 as shown in the below image.
+If the method is implemented using the public access specifier, then you can create the object and call it directly.
+But if the method is implemented using the interface name, then while calling the method, we need to typecast the object to the interface type, or you can create an interface reference and call the method.
+So, in our case, we call the Add method directly using obj1, but while calling the Sub method, we need to typecase the obj1 to Interface2 type as this is an instance of ImplementationClass, or you can call directly using reference variable obj2 as shown in the below image.

 Differences between Class, Abstract Class, and Interface in C#